LudovicoDeponte/Cantor_diagonalization/README.md

 The first time I saw Cantor's diagonal argument to prove that Reals are uncountable I was stunned by the intuitiveness, simplicity and beauty of the proof.

 ## Contents
+I showed the following results:
- - uncountability of sequences of natural numbers
+ - uncountability of sequences of natural numbers;
- - uncountability of the power set of natural numbers
+ - uncountability of the power set of natural numbers.

 In the `short` folder, compressed proofs for the results are included.